abbasujjainwala22/PRODIGY_CS_05/README.md

 # Usage

-This script is intended for educational purposes only.
-Please use it responsibly and do not use it for illegal activities.

 Note that you may need to have certain permissions or privileges on your system to capture network packets.
 On Unix-based systems, you may need to run the script with sudo privileges.

 # Disclaimer